 You can add in liquid food colouring to colour the salt dough.
 Some extra flour might be needed to get the consistency right.

-Once you’ve made your salt dough creations, you can bake them in the oven to make them set.
-Once baked, they will harden and can be painted and decorated!
+Once you’ve formed your salt dough, you can cook the creations in the oven to make them set.
+Once baked, they will harden and can be painted and decorated after they cooled down!

-The time for baking salt dough depends on the thickness of the dough.
+The baking time for salt dough depends on the thickness of the dough.
 In general you need to bake the salt dough creations over two hours on a temperature no higher than 120°C. As you’re baking it keep checking your creations.
-Overcooking could lead to bubbles or cracks.
+Overcooking the salt dough creations could lead to bubbles or cracks.

 After cooling out the salt dough creations are ready for painting.